 Useful information for persons liable for maintenance

-If the parent liable for maintenance has neglected to pay child support, the parent who lives with the child can claim child maintenance allowance from Kela.
-In such a case, Kela will pay child maintenance allowance to the parent and collect all unpaid child support payments from the parent liable for maintenance, including late payment interest, and all future child support payments due every month.
-These child support payments to be collected are called child support debt or maintenance debt.
+If child maintenance allowance is granted, Kela will pay the child maintenance allowance to the resident parent and collect all unpaid child support payments from the parent liable for maintenance, including late payment interest, and all future child support payments due every month.
+These child support payments that are to be collected are called child support debt.
 Filing an appeal against a decision concerning child maintenance allowance or a decision concerning exemption from payment of child support does not suspend the collection of child support.

 When child maintenance allowance has been granted, Kela will send a letter to the parent liable for maintenance with instructions on how to pay the child support debt.

 Once child maintenance allowance has been granted, the parent liable for maintenance must pay all child support payments to Kela.
 If the liable parent pays the child support directly to the child or to the other parent, the payments will not reduce the amount of child support debt to be collected by Kela.
 Child support debt expires in 5 years.

 The liable parent must always pay the correct amount of child support, which is index-adjusted annually.
 Information on the index revisions of child support at the turn of the year can usually be found on the websites of the municipalities.